Probability divergences

 A good choice of probability metric might give us a convenient distribution of a test statistic, an efficient loss function to target, simple convergence behaviour for some class of estimator, or simply a warm fuzzy glow.

-Terminology note: “Distance” and “metric” both often imply symmetric functions obeying the triangle inequality, but on this page our church is broad, and include pre-metrics, metric-like functions which still “go to zero when two things get similar”, without including the other axioms of distances.
+Terminology note: “Distance” and “metric” both often imply symmetric functions obeying the triangle inequality, but on this page our church is broad, and includes pre-metrics, metric-like functions which still “go to zero when two things get similar”, without including the other axioms of distances.
 These are also called divergences.
 This is still useful for the aforementioned convergence results.
 I’ll use “true metric” or “true distance” to make it clear when needed.
 “Contrast” is probably better here, but is less common.

 🏗 talk about triangle inequalities.